 Barnes believes that Mark 16:17-18 is applicable to only Jesus Christ’s 12 disciples and His other early followers, not to Christians who are living today.
 According to Barnes,

 [Those who believe refers to] the apostles, and those in the primitive age who were endowed with like power.
 This promise was fulfilled if it can be shown that these signs followed in the case of any who believed, and it is not necessary to suppose that they would follow in the case of all.
 The meaning is, that they would be the result of faith, or of the belief of the gospel.
 It is true that they were.
 These signs were shown in the case of the apostles and early Christians. . . .
 [T]he Christian should be satisfied that the promise was fulfilled if these miracles were ever actually wrought, though they do not occur now; and the believer now should not expect a miracle in his case.
 Miracles were necessary for the establishment of religion in the world; they are not necessary for its continuance now.

-John Calvin’s Commentaries on the Bible also expresses the belief that the same scripture passage is not applicable to Christians today, only to the apostles and other early followers of Jesus.
+John Calvin’s Commentaries on the Bible also expresses the belief that this scripture is not applicable to Christians today, only to Jesus Christ’s 12 disciples and other early followers of Jesus.
 Calvin states,